Sahedul-x101/Sahedul-x101/README.md

-<h1 align="center">  Hi, I am sahedul!  </h1>
+<h1>  Hi, I am sahedul! 👋</h1>

-<p align="center">I am interested in learning new things and experiencing new things.
+<p>I am interested in learning new things and experiencing new things.
 Getting good at things I like, mostly programming and problem-solving.</p>